ActuallyAdequate/Chimaera/core/rules/socialising.md

 # Socialising

-Socialising describes play outside of combat, and will involve roleplay and decision making.
+Socialising describes play outside of combat, and will involve role-play and decision-making.
 During this time Body Parts can be Activated at any time and there isn't a strict Turn order.
-Catabolic Points are still tracked during socialising so creatures should be mindful how much energy they expend until the end of the Encounter.
+Catabolic Points are still tracked during socialising, so creatures should be mindful how much energy they expend until the end of the Encounter.

 ## What does Socialising look like?